 What is a digital meter?

-Digital meters, otherwise known as smart meters, are the next generation of electricity meters.
+Digital meters are the next generation of electricity meters.
 Unlike the previous generation of meters they communicate between your home and your energy supplier using a wireless network.

 What are the benefits of digital meters?